Antonia-Schmidt/clem-project_playpen/README.md

 ### Training Data
 Contains the datasets used for training the models found in hugging face.

+The naming of the datasets follows the pattern: <br>
+D[E][XXXX] where E referrs to the experiment number and XXXX is the sub experiment run within an experiment.<br>

+E.g: D10001, is a dataset of experiment 1 and refers to the sub-experiment-0001

 ### _old
 Refers to data from benchmark versions 0.9 and 1.0